Nokia price cut worries investors ahead of Q2 results

 PRICE CUT

-Nokia is fighting back with its new Lumia phones, which use Microsoft Corp's untried Windows software.
+Nokia is fighting back with its new Lumia phones, which use Microsoft Corp's (MSFT.O) untried Windows software.

 In Europe the company has so far left the prices largely untouched, two industry sources told Reuters, but analysts said they expect Nokia to soon cut prices of its high-end Lumia 900 and Lumia 800 models outside the United States.